sistedes/library.manager/README.md

 ```
 Usage: java -jar <this-file.jar> init [-F] -a=ACRONYM [-i=DIR] [-o=DIR]
                                       [-p=PATTERN] -P=PREFIX -x=FILE -y=YEAR
+                                      -A=KEY-VALUE [-A=KEY-VALUE]...
+                                      -R=KEY-VALUE [-R=KEY-VALUE]...
 Initializes the JSON files required to generate the proceedings of a Sistedes
 conference from EasyChair data.
   -a, --acronym=ACRONYM    Acronym of the conference to be prepared.
+  -A, --abstracts=KEY-VALUE
+                           Form fields (in the form of 'key=value' with NO
+                             SPACES around =) which denote that a given
+                             submission is an abstract.
+E.g.
+                             'Category=Published'.
+This parameter may be used
+                             as many times as needed.
   -F, --force              Force execution, even if submission files are
                              overwritten.
   -i, --input=DIR          Input directory where the source PDF files must be
                              looked for.
   -o, --output=DIR         Ouput directory where the generated conference files
                              should be placed.
-  -p, --pattern=PATTERN   Pattern describing the names of the submission files.
+  -p, --pattern=PATTERN    Pattern describing the names of the submission
-                            {acronym} {year} and {id} will be substituted by
+                             files. {acronym} {year} and {id} will be
-                            the corresponding values.
-Default value is {acronym}
+                             substituted by the corresponding values.
+Default
-                            _{year}_paper_{id}.pdf.
+                             value is {acronym}_{year}_paper_{id}.pdf.
   -P, --prefix=PREFIX      Handle prefix.
+  -R, --papers=KEY-VALUE   Form fields (in the form of 'key=value' with NO
+                             SPACES around =) which denote that a given
+                             submission is an abstract.
+E.g. 'Category=Full
+                             Paper'.This parameter may be used as many times as
+                             needed.
   -x, --xslx=FILE          XSLX file as downloaded from the EasyChair
                              'Conference data download' menu.
   -y, --year=YEAR          Year of the edition to be prepared.

 ```